curationexperts/laevigata/README.md

 </table>

 ## Environment variables in production
 Laevigata depends on certain environment variables being set.
 In development mode, these can be set via a `.env` file.
-You can see an example in `.env.test`.
+You can see an example in `dotenv.sample`.
 See also [the dotenv project](https://github.com/bkeepers/dotenv) for more details about how this works.
 In production, values are set in a file called `.env.production`.
 Expected values include:
-* `BOX_EXPIRY_TIME_IN_MINTUTES` - minutes before box upload links will expire
+* `BOX_EXPIRY_TIME_IN_MINTUTES` - minutes before box upload links will expire, defaults to 360
 * `RAILS_HOST` - used to generate urls in notification emails
 * `ACTION_MAILER_SMTP_ADDRESS`
 * `ACTION_MAILER_PORT`